Méribel is...

 • 2013: The resort hosts the FIS World Cup.

-• 2017: Expansion of the Altiport reservoir with an additional 110,000L.
+• 2017: Expansion of the Altiport reservoir to 110,000 liters.

-• 2018: Legends Chairlift, the first premium chairlift.
+• 2018: Legends chairlift, the first premium chairlift.

 2020